New York City Religious Discrimination Lawyers

 - Compromise workplace safety

-- Infringes on the rights of other employees
+- Infringe on the rights of other employees

-- Requires other employees to do more than their fair share of potentially hazardous or burdensome work.
+- Require other employees to do more than their fair share of potentially hazardous or burdensome work.

 In addition, Title VII of the Civil Rights Act of 1964 prohibits federal agencies from discriminating against employees or applicants for employment because of their religious beliefs in hiring, firing, and other terms and conditions of employment.